johanngerberding/johanngerberding.github.io/content/posts/2024-04-23-Retrieval-Augmented-Text-Generation.md

 </p>

 <p align="justify">
-In the upcoming sections, we will delve deeper into the world of RAG by providing a comprehensive overview of the framework and highlighting the key components essential for an effective RAG system.
+In the upcoming sections, we will dig deeper into the world of RAG by providing a comprehensive overview of the framework and highlighting the key components essential for an effective RAG system.
 Additionally, we will explore practical strategies that can enhance the quality and performance of your RAG system.
 While RAG offers significant benefits, it is not without its challenges.
 Therefore, we will also examine some of the common obstacles encountered in building RAG systems and discuss the current limitations that engineers need to be aware of as they build these kind of systems.
 </p>